CoFH/cofh.github.io/docs/augment-flux-anodizers/index.md

 furnace](/docs/redstone-furnace/)'s recipe set with [its own](#recipes).
 This recipe set consists only of smelting metal ores into ingots, though with double the amount of output.

+A flux anodizers augment also increases the amount of energy required per operation by 50%.
+For convenience, the energy amounts shown below are the resulting amounts after this increase is applied.
+The true energy amounts are the listed amounts divided by 1.5.
+When other augments are installed that increase the amount of energy required per operation, all the energy increase percentages are added together before being applied to the true amount of energy, including the 50% from this augment.

 Recipes